Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for yourself in the sky tonight…

 Where and when…

-Tonight look north and you might see see Capella very low to the northern horizon after night fall.
+Tonight look north and you might see see Capella low to the horizon after night fall.
+It then climbs high in the east up to daybreak.

 Coordinates for Capella RA 5h, 17m, 36s / DEC 46, 0′, 37″